Changing the Way Things Look

 This section explains how beamer’s font management works.

 beamer’s font mechanism is somewhat similar to beamer’s color mechanism, but not quite the same.
-As for colors, every beamer element, like the frame titles, the document title, the footnotes, and so on has a certain beamer-font.
-As for colors, on the one hand you can specify the font of each element individually; on the other hand fonts also use inheritance, thereby making it easy to globally change the fonts used for, say, “titlelike things” or for “itemizelike things.”
+Similar to colors, every beamer element, like the frame titles, the document title, the footnotes, and so on has a certain beamer-font.
+Similar to colors, on the one hand you can specify the font of each element individually; on the other hand fonts also use inheritance, thereby making it easy to globally change the fonts used for, say, “titlelike things” or for “itemizelike things.”

 While a beamer-color has a certain foreground and a certain background, either of which may be empty, a beamer-font has a size, a shape, a series, and a family, each of which may be empty.
 The inheritance relation among beamer-fonts is not necessarily the same as between beamer-colors, though we have tried to match them whenever possible.